nkabbara/nkabbara.github.io/books/unlimited-memory.md

 **The picture or movie are what I'm after, not words and voice:** I noticed that after I came up with the images above, I started to memorize them by ear as usual.
 This defeats the purpose of what I'm learning here.
 Instead, picture the images and movies in your head using all senses.
 Exagerrate the keywords.
 SEE principle.

 _After doing this exercise, I feel like I haven't actively used my imagination in a long time.
 This exercise will have many benefits in all areas of thought related work.
 Thinking using imagination and actively linking already feels super powerful._

+You can expand on this method by using mindmaps, using google images, using google maps in 3d modes to go into museums and castles and famous houses in order to create memory journeys.
+You can act out the images or link them up as a story board like they do in the movies.
+Even create a whole story line in your head to act out whenever you want to remember the info.
+Another effective way is doodling or drawing the information yourself in order to remember it better.
+Storylines and images that have you as the protagonist work best.

 ### Car Method